FAQ

 TrustChain is a 3-year funded project.
 The indicative timelines for the active Open Calls are as follow:

-• Open Call #3: Economics and Democracy (active)
+• Open Call #3: Economics and Democracy (closed)

 Call announcement: 06 December 2023